 One of the best features offered by the majority of VoIP providers (often at no additional charge for business accounts) is an auto attendant, or virtual receptionist.
 When you call a business or organization and are professionally greeted by a recording that aids you in reaching the correct person or department for your needs, you’re interacting with this incredibly useful tool.
+VoIP offers a variety of features to improve communications, both internally and externally.
+Due to the mobility and abundance of top VoIP feature offerings, cloud-based phone systems are constantly evolving as more companies choose to make the switch to VoIP.

 Virtual receptionist software is a must for businesses regardless of size.
 While their usefulness for enterprise level organizations is obvious, they’re perhaps even more essential for small businesses that must work additionally hard to ensure that their staff requirements remain lean and that they make a positive, professional impression on clients and colleagues.